carlosabrahams/AcousticBBS/Acoustic_BBS_Guidelines.md

 Add studies

-**5. Metadata recording**
+### 5. Metadata recording

+> Recommendation:
+>
-> Recommendatuon: At the start of each deployment, record the date/time, surveyor name, sampling location and recorder/microphone identifiers.
+> At the start of each deployment, record the date/time, surveyor name, sampling location and recorder/microphone identifiers.
 Photographs of location and set-up should be taken.
 Weather conditions during the survey period should also be recorded.

 **Rationale**